Subscription Model vs. Transaction Model: A Comparison

 Coming towards subscription billing, here the foundation lies on the recurrent need of the customer.
 Now, the customer is bound to make recurrent purchases, however, he cannot be exploited as there are many retailers whom he can go to fulfil his recurrent need.
 So, retailers avail their chances to satisfy their customers to increase customer engagement and loyalty.

 No matter whether you want to bill customers with transactions or subscriptions, SubscriptionFlow will help you anyway.
-Here, you can implement any billing model.
+Here, you can implement any of the top SaaS billing models for SaaS businesses.
 Even if you need to try out a mix of different billing models, still our subscription billing platform is the best.
 Contact us now to see how to implement your billing model with SubscriptionFlow.